Summary

 return [dict(r) for r in rows]

-/equipment/{id}/health endpoint demonstrates the power of combining metadata and time-series in a single API response.
+/equipment/{id}/health endpoint illustrates the value of combining metadata and time-series in a single API response.
 A dashboard can render equipment details, live sensor values, anomaly alerts, and maintenance history from a single API call.

 Handling Scale

-A system with 500 sensors at 1 Hz generates about 43 million readings per day.
-At 10 Hz, that jumps to 432 million.
-Within a year, you are looking at 15-150 billion rows.
-Without a data lifecycle strategy, storage costs will grow linearly forever.
+A system with 500 sensors at 1 Hz generates approximately 43 million readings per day.
+At 10 Hz, the figure rises to 432 million.
+Over the course of a year, this represents 15 to 150 billion rows.
+Without a data-lifecycle strategy, storage costs will grow linearly without limit.

 Data Retention Policies